theprivateer/blog/packages/privateer/basecms/README.md

 It also appends `\App\Filament\Blocks\HeroBlock::class` to `config/basecms.php` so the new block is immediately available in `basecms.pages.builder.blocks`.

 `basecms:generate-static` renders the configured public site into a static output directory using the live Laravel app, public routes, Blade views, and model-backed content.
-The command shows a progress bar during export so larger sites do not appear idle.

 ## Service Providers